Requirements for businesses

 - Service location is along existing residential curbside collection routes.

-- Carts are able to be placed at the curb on collection day.
+- Carts are able to be placed at the curb (or alley for alley routes) on collection day.
 Collection trucks cannot enter private parking lots or driveways to provide service.

 - Amount of waste generated can be collected in city-owned carts, not dumpsters.
 No material may be placed outside the cart.